Registered charity in England and Wales (1148600) and Scotland (SC051304)

-Beneficiaries are active participants, rather than simply passengers, with the opportunity to steer the vessel and learn seamanship, alongside their peers, friends, and families.
-The experience is truly inclusive helping to improve aspirations and increase confidence.
+All are active participants, rather than simply passengers, with the opportunity to steer the vessel and learn seamanship alongside peers, friends and families.

 Wetwheels was conceived and founded by disabled yachtsman, Geoff Holt MBE.
 Our first boat, Wetwheels Solent, based in Portsmouth, made her debut in 2011.
 This was followed by Wetwheels Jersey in 2013, with Wetwheels Hamble launched in May 2016.
-Our latest Operational centres, opened in 2018, are Wetwheels Yorkshire, based in Whitby and Wetwheels South East, located in Dover.
+In 2018 Wetwheels Yorkshire, based in Whitby and Wetwheels South East, located in Dover opened.
+Wetwheels South West launched in September 2020 based in Falmouth.
+The boat was supported by Sport England and we are now one of their strategic delivery partners for disability and inclusion.
+Our latest boat is Edinburgh which arrived in March of this year and Torbay arriving Spring 2024.

 Each of our local Wetwheels Operators is a social enterprise, registered as a community interest company (CIC), or the local equivalent (as in Jersey).
 Our Operators gain the advantage of the support of the Wetwheels Foundation, a registered charity, and a proven, successful, sustainable operating model.

 Our skippers are fully trained and commercially endorsed, and our volunteer crew receive our bespoke disability awareness in a maritime context training.
 All our boats are certified according to the Maritime and Coastguard Agency's (MCA) Cat.
 3 standards.
-We have a comprehensive set of standard operating procedures that meet or exceed all relevant legislation.
-This commitment to safety and quality of service delivery has led the MCA (our regulator as the government agency responsible for safety at sea) to declare us as the 'subject matter experts on taking disabled people to sea in small boats'.
+Our commitment to safety and quality of service delivery has led the MCA (our regulator as the government agency responsible for safety at sea) to declare us as the 'subject matter experts on taking disabled people to sea in small boats'.

 Geoff Holt MBE DLFounder, Trustee